IMS German Festival

 The packages are distributed for research and educational (i.e. non-commercial and non-military) purposes.
 The license terms can be found in the file COPYING.ims_german_festival for the IMS German Festival package and in file COPYING.bomp for the BOMP lexicon.

 NEW!!
-This is a new (beta) Version, IMS German Festival 1.3-os(beta).
-It is compatible with Festival_2.1 as well as with Festival_1.95 and Festival_1.96.
-The IMS German Festival 1.2 sources are also provided in a separate directory on the download page, in case you prefer them.
+This is a new version, IMS German Festival 1.4beta-os.
+It is compatible with Festival_2.5 and should also work with older versions down to Festival_1.95.
+Older IMS German Festival sources are also provided in a separate directory on the download page, in case you prefer them.

 These are the changes compared to version IMS German Festival 1.2-os: